DennisWu0/Sentiment_analysis_application_using_Watson_NLP/README.md

-There are 7 steps to create this project:
+There are 7 steps to create this project from IBM course:

   - Created an AI based sentiment analysis application using Watson NLP embedded libraries.